Once you've been accepted onto one of our study abroad programmes, you will receive the following:

 We offer a half-day tour of London by coach and boat as part of our orientation and often, international student parties are arranged.
 Making the most of your orientation week will set you up for the rest of your stay in London so make sure you don't miss anything!

-Please note, if you're only staying for the autumn semester, you may be able to complete an alternative assessment (instead of taking exams, which occur in the third week of January), enabling you to leave just before Christmas.
+Please note, if you're only staying for the autumn semester, you may be able to complete an alternative assessment (instead of taking exams, which occur at the end of January), enabling you to leave just before Christmas.